 For students wanting to major in environmental science, we recommend the environmental emphasis track within the biology major (see BIOLOGY).
-The major builds upon a strong field curriculum (including options of off-campus courses and programs in Africa, Alaska, and the Adirondacks) and prepares students to take the New York state civil service exam for application as a conservation biologist with the NYS Department of Environmental Conservation as well as those planning on further graduate study.
+The major builds upon a strong field curriculum (including options of off-campus courses and programs in Africa and Alaska) and prepares students to take the New York state civil service exam for application as a conservation biologist with the NYS Department of Environmental Conservation as well as those planning on further graduate study.